BeauJoh/thesis/source/09-chapter-1-introduction.md

 The accelerators examined in these predictions range from CPU, GPU and MIC, although, the methodology presented is expected to perform with other accelerators such as DSPs and FPGAs.

-The final random forest model performs well and is capable of accurate predictions which on average differ from the measured experimental run-times by 1.1%, which correspond to actual execution time mispredictions of 8 $\mu s$ to 1 secs according to problem size.
+The final random forest model performs well and is capable of accurate predictions which on average differ from the measured experimental run-times by 1.1%, which correspond to actual execution time mispredictions of 8$\mu s$ to 1s according to problem size.
 The model is capable of predicting execution times for specific devices based on the computational characteristics captured by the AIWC tool, which in turn, provides a good prediction of an accelerator devices execution time needed for a real-world scheduler for nodes of future super-computing systems.

 <!-- Restatement of the problem -->